catamphetamine/easy-react-form/README.md

 The following properties are injected into the resulting `<Form/>` element:

-  * `submit(submitForm(values) : Function)` — form submit handler, pass it to your form's `onSubmit` handler: `<form onSubmit={submit(this.submitForm)}/>`; the `submitForm(values)` argument is your form submission function; if two arguments are passed to the `submit(preSubmit, submitForm)` function then the first argument will be called before form submission attempt while the second argument (form submission itself) will be called only if form validation passes — this can be used, for example, to reset custom form errors (not `<Field/>` `error`s) in `preSubmit` before the form tries to submit itself a subsequent time (e.g. it could be used to reset overall form errors like `"Form submission failed, try again later"` which aren't bound to a particular form field, and if such errors aren't reset in `preSubmit` then they will be shown even if form validation fails and nothing is submitted, therefore they should be always reset in `preSubmit`).
+  * `submit(submitForm(values) : Function)` — form submit handler, pass it to your `<form/>` as an `onSubmit` property: `<form onSubmit={submit(this.submitForm)}/>`, the `submitForm(values)` argument is your form submission function.
+If the form submission function returns a `Promise` then the form's `submitting` flag will be set to `true` upon submit until the returned `Promise` is either resolved or rejected.
+If two arguments are passed to the `submit(preSubmit, submitForm)` function then the first argument will be called before form submission attempt while the second argument (form submission itself) will be called only if form validation passes — this can be used, for example, to reset custom form errors (not `<Field/>` `error`s) in `preSubmit` before the form tries to submit itself a subsequent time (e.g. it could be used to reset overall form errors like `"Form submission failed, try again later"` which aren't bound to a particular form field, and if such errors aren't reset in `preSubmit` then they will be shown even if form validation fails and nothing is submitted, therefore they should be always reset in `preSubmit`).

-  * `submitting : boolean` — only if `submitting : boolean` was specified (see above)
+  * `submitting : boolean` — "Is the form currently being submitted?" flag

   * `focus(fieldName : String)` — focuses on a field